Hashir-Jamil/LongBox/README.md

 The project also consists of a number of test cases, they can be run in Eclipse as follows:
 > right click on src/test/java > RunAs > JUnit Test.

-> These tests make sure that the business logic that drives our system is working correctly and as expected.
-> We have done a thorough testing such that all the possible edge cases are covered in the test.
+These tests make sure that the business logic that drives our system is working correctly and as expected.We have done a thorough testing such that all the possible edge cases are covered in the test.

 ## Deployment